 The Doryphoros (Spear-Bearer) in the Naples museum is a Roman copy of a lost Greek original.

 The idea of a canon, a rule for a standard of beauty developed for artists to follow, was not new to the ancient Greeks.
 The ancient Egyptians also developed a canon.
-However, it was the Greek canon of beauty that has endured for centuries in the West.
+The Greek canon of beauty (usually identified with the Classical Period of Greek sculpture) has endured for centuries in the West.
 During the Renaissance, for example, Leonardo da Vinci investigated the ideal proportions of the human body with his now famous drawing of the Vitruvian Man:

 The ideal male nude has remained a staple of Western art and culture to this day, see, for example, of the work of Robert Mapplethorpe.